 Proposed Format for Area of Specialization:

-Semester:

-Year:
+Semester: Year:

-Advisory Committee Approval

-The program of study has been approved by the advisory committee.
-Any changes must be approved by the advisory committee.
+Advisory Committee Approval The program of study has been approved by the the advisory committee. advisory committee.
+Any changes must be approved by

 Major Professor: Date

 Committee Member: Date

 Committee Member: Date

 Committee Member: Date

 Graduate Coordinator: Date

-(Graduate Coordinator is to sign as verification prior to the student's advancement to candidacy)
+(Graduate Coordinator is to sign as verificati candidacy) on prior to the student's advancement to

-Copies of this form are to be distributed to the major professor, the department head, and the graduate program assistant.
+Copies of this form are to be distributed to the majo graduate program assistant. or professor, the department head, and the